 David Wood is the founder of Jam Pan – a unique company which brings new thinking and industries into the world of elearning through it’s website.
 Jam Pan is not a design house but a world-wide community that pushes the boundaries in redefining what eLearning really means in our visual, social and connected world.

-Every year we support Learning at Work Week (formerly Learning at Work Day) by making our entire eLearning suite absolutely free for the nominated week in May to charities working in the voluntary sector.
+Every year we support Learning at Work Week (organised by Campaign for Learning) by making our entire eLearning suite absolutely free for the nominated week in May to charities working in the voluntary sector.
 Look out for announcements on site.
 Read on to find out more about the Learning at Work Week campaign.

 LPI is a global institute for learning & development professionals.
 It works to enhance the skills and status of individuals and organisations engaged in learning activities, while assessing the quality of learning services.
 We’re proud to support its work and organisations which join the Consortium also get complimentary membership to LPI.